lesiah/Android-Vulnerabilities-Overview/README.md

 Generally apps that often comes with security risks (due popularity and other weaknesses)
 --------

-* [WhatsApp Security Vulnerability (telegraph.co.uk)](http://www.telegraph.co.uk/technology/internet-security/11850817/WhatsApp-security-breach-lets-hackers-target-web-app-users.html) - this is only one example
+* [WhatsApp Security Vulnerability (telegraph.co.uk)](http://www.telegraph.co.uk/technology/internet-security/11850817/WhatsApp-security-breach-lets-hackers-target-web-app-users.html) - this is only one example!